The Lake Grace Australian Inland Mission hospital is the only one in Western Australia and one of only three remaining in Australia.

 The Varley Museum is located on the corner of Seward Ave and Arthur St in Varley.
 Not only does it contain historic town records it also has interesting memorabilia displays.

-To view the museum a key can be obtained from the Varley Store.
+To view the museum a key can be obtained from the Varley Store and pick up the Varley Museum Brochure.